-- > Well-developed interpersonal and communication skills (written and verbal), including the ability to work with individuals and families for positive health outcomes and to foster productive working relationships both internally and externally. - > Demonstrated commitment to providing a quality service to the patient. - > Leadership, management and motivational skills to maximise individual and team performance. - > High level skills in negotiation and mediation.
+- > Clinical excellence in the speciality of paediatric oncology - > Leadership, management and motivational skills to maximise individual and team performance. - > Well-developed interpersonal and communication skills (written and verbal), including the ability to work with individuals and families for positive health outcomes and to foster productive working relationships both internally and externally. - > Understanding the rights and responsibilities of patients and their families.

-Experience:
+Experience